 Home of the world-renowned dry stout Guinness, Ireland is known for its beer and whiskey and rural pubs.
-Apart from its breweries, the Land of Saints and Scholars also harbours a deep, colourful history.
+Apart from its breweries, the Land of Saints and Scholars also harbors a deep, colorful history.
 It’s known for producing a number of great writers, artists and musicians.

 Learn more about this island and its interesting idiosyncrasies.
-Here are 27 unusual facts about Ireland that will surely tickle your brain.
+Here are 25 fun facts about Ireland that will surely tickle your brain.

 The average female height in Ireland is 2 inches taller than the UK average, whilst men are an inch shorter than their UK counterparts… we wonder why?

 A man called Raymond O’Brien was the shortest person in Irish history.
-He died in 1795, but was measured to be one foot eleven inches tall, crickey!
+He died in 1795, but was measured to be one foot eleven inches tall, crikey!

 May is generally the driest month of the year in Ireland.